yanivyacoby/harvard-cs290-instructional-materials/_posts/2022-09-16-how-to-conduct-a-literature-search.md

 8. [5min] In-class survey
   * Describe a new strategy you learned (if any) for doing a literature search for each of the following components: finding papers, reading papers, and tracking papers.
   * Is there anything else you took away?
 If so, what is it?

+> **Insight:** Students found it valuable to see how the instructors skim the paper abstracts, which words they focus on, which technical terms the gloss over, etc. to determine whether a paper is relevant.
+{: .prompt-tip }

 ## Example Exercise